-Transfer Tax and Registration Fees
+Transfer Tax & LRA Registration Fees Philippines (2026)

 Local Transfer Tax Rates